 Visit The Catacombs.

 One of Paris’ spookiest spots, The Catacombs holds the history of many Parisians.
 Head underground and get a dose of fright in the city’s underground maze of stories known and unknown.
+As they are a little spooky, Fall (and especially October) makes for an especially good time to take a tour below ground.

 There’s no better city on earth to stroll with no real destination in mind than Paris and Autumn is a particularly beautiful time of year to do it.
 You’ll take in the city’s many sights but also see it as the colors change and as businesses embrace seasonal decor.